Get up to €10,800 for a disrupted trip

 When airline employees decide to go on strike, they will usually announce their intentions.
 This gives airlines the opportunity to meet the demands of the workers or further negotiate.
 If an agreement cannot be reached by the strike date, then a work stoppage will happen.

 Sometimes airlines will cancel flights in anticipation of a strike.
-Other times, last minute cancellations or delays will take place.
+Other times, delays that lead to long waits and late arrivals or last-minute cancellations that require rebooking will take place.
 Either way, you could be eligible for up to £520 in compensation if the airline strike makes you 3 or more hours late at your destination.

 If airline employees decide to strike without announcing it beforehand, then it is called a wildcat strike.
 If this work stoppage leads to delays and cancellations, then you are entitled to compensation because the European Court of Justice ruled that airlines are ultimately responsible for their employees even when they strike without warning.